LafColITS/moodle-report_roster/README.md

 ### User Image Size

+Note that any size set to `0` will not display in the drop-down on the report page.
+Note also that if all three are set to `0`, no dropdown will be displayed, and the size will hard default to 100px.

-**Default size:** The default size, in pixels, of the user images in the Roster Report.
-Should match one of the three size level options below.
+**Default size:** The default size of the user images in the Roster Report.
 This is the size that will be used when a user first navigates to the report and has not requested a specific size yet.

 **Size: Small:** The size, in pixels, of the user images when the user has selected "Small".